Will Packer

+Packer produced the 2022 Academy Awards Oscars ceremony.
+In 2024, he became a limited partner of the NFL's Atlanta Falcons (2024).

 Early life and education

 Packer was born and raised in St. Petersburg, Florida.
 He graduated from St. Petersburg High School in 1991 and began attending Florida A&M University that fall.
 In 1996, Packer graduated magna cum laude with a Bachelor of Science degree in electrical engineering.
 On October 29, 2021, FAMU personally honored Packer by renaming its amphitheater the Will Packer Amphitheater.
 Packer also received the Meritorious Achievement Award from Florida A&M, the highest honor the university bestows.